codestarsup/django-starter-template/README.md

     $ git clone git@github.com:codestarsup/django-starter-template.git
     ```

-3. Build the dockerfile (Note: If you don't have docker and docker compose -f docker-compose.local.yml already installed
+3. Build the dockerfile (Note: If you don't have docker and docker compose -f docker-compose.local.yml already installed (** Consider renaming the environment variables' files to .django, .postgres and .redis **)
    flow the instructions of [Docker official docs](https://docs.docker.com/compose/install/) to install them):

     ```bash